olduf/gb-emu/README.md

 Aiming for reasonable, but not perfect accuracy.
 Will try to document my decisions.

-I am also not a professional C++ dev, haven't really used it since college, wanted to give it a try again.
+Also, I am not a professional C++ dev, haven't really used it since college.
+Wanted to give it a try again.

 ## Requirement
  - [SFML 2.5](https://www.sfml-dev.org/index.php)